OpenModelica/OpenModelica/README-OMDev-MINGW.txt

    user: anonymous
    pass: none    <-- write "none" here
    + this package contains all prerequisites to compile OMC on Windows using MinGW+MSys
+   + NOTE THAT YOU MUST UPDATE THIS PACKAGE IF YOU CANNOT COMPILE OpenModelica any longer!

 2. Make sure you place the OMDev package into: c:\OMDev\